sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>simple-scan</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Simple scanning utility
+Short desc    : Simple scanning utility
 URL          : https://launchpad.net/simple-scan
-Лицензия     : GPLv3+
+License      : GPLv3+
-Описание     : Simple Scan is an easy-to-use application, designed to let users connect their
+Descript     : Simple Scan is an easy-to-use application, designed to let users connect their
              : scanner and quickly have the image/document in an appropriate format.
 ```